wladimirgrf/rocketShoes/README.md

 4. Inicie o server rodando `json-server server.json -p 3333`
 5. Rode `yarn start` para iniciar o frontend.

-## 🤔 Como contribuir
+## 🤝 Contributing

-- Faça um fork desse repositório;
+- Fork the repository;
-- Cria uma branch com a sua feature: `git checkout -b minha-feature`;
+- Create a branch for your edits: `git checkout -b new-feature`;
-- Faça commit das suas alterações: `git commit -m 'feat: Minha nova feature'`;
+- Commit changes to your own branch: `git commit -m 'feat: New feature'`;
-- Faça push para a sua branch: `git push origin minha-feature`.
+- Push the change back to your fork: `git push origin new-feature`;

-Depois que o merge da sua pull request for feito, você pode deletar a sua branch.
+Submit a Pull request.
+We will review and merge your change.

-## :memo: Licença
+## :memo: License

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+This project is licensed under the MIT license.
+See the [LICENSE](LICENSE) file for details.